Frequently Asked Questions

 Refer to our article on Accessibility Starters for additional ideas.
 For example, providing “pew cuts” in various locations throughout the sanctuary is a low-cost measure that conveys welcome.
 Please remember that many measures you take cost nothing, but rather address attitudes and actions.
 Complete an Accessibility Audit to help ensure you are addressing these aspects, such as communicating on your church website and Find-a-Church site about the accessibility measures you have in place.

 The ability to park and enter the church makes a difference between someone with mobility impairments being able to attend your church or not.
 Having a covered unloading area at an accessible entrance is a nice feature, but doesn't meet the needs of attendees who drive or who need to remain with their driver.
-The ADA guidelines for parking spaces are a good starting place, but the number of spaces suggested may not be sufficient for the needs of a typical congregation with a significant number of retired members.
+The ADA guidelines for parking spaces are a good starting place, but the number of spaces suggested may not be sufficient for the needs of a typical congregation with a significant number of people with mobility impairments.
 As you plan for parking, consider the following:

 Refer to these specifics regarding the number of spaces to designate: